-I believe so strongly in testing API doc content that I’ve created an entire section devoted to this topic.
+Testing your API doc content is so critical, I’ve created an entire section devoted to this topic.
 This section includes three topics: